asiviero/brbeerindex/README.md

-# BR Beer Index
+# BR Beer Index :beer:

-This is a project inteded to develop a web crawler for online beer stores, grouping the results and making it easy to compare them after a record linkage algorithm.
+This is a project intended to develop a web crawler for online beer stores, grouping the results and making it easy to compare them after a record linkage algorithm.

 Brazilian stores are the current focus, although that could change some time in the near future.
 It is mostly a learning project, however the best possible results are the main goal.